dniel/traefik-forward-auth0/README.md

 # Traefik Forward Auth0
+This is a SpringBoot backend application written i Kotlin and Java8 for authenticating user with Auth0 in Traefik.
+Use the forward authentication configuration in Traefik and point it to this backend to protect frontends with Auth0 login.

+The backend application supports multiple Auth0 applications and APIs based on the domainname/subdomainname of the application and will save the JWT and the Access Token received from Auth0 as a cookie in the browser.
+When visitors access a protected frontend configured in Traefik, a http call will be sent to this backend to validate that the user is a valid user.

 # Development
 ## Compile
 `mvn clean install`

 ## Run
 `mvn spring-boot:run` or start the main class `AuthApplication` from IDE

 ## Configuration
 Put the application config somewhere where SpringBoot can find it.